* This is the Consumer Version. *

 COPD takes years to develop and progress.

 Chronic bronchitis is diagnosed by the history of a prolonged productive cough.
-People with chronic obstructive bronchitis have chronic bronchitis, plus evidence of airflow obstruction on pulmonary function tests.
+People with chronic obstructive bronchitis have chronic bronchitis, plus evidence of airflow obstruction on tests of lung function (pulmonary function tests).

 Emphysema is diagnosed on the basis of findings observed during a physical examination and on pulmonary function test results.
 However, by the time the doctor notices these abnormalities, emphysema is moderately severe.
 Findings on a chest x-ray or computed tomography (CT) of the chest may also help in diagnosis of emphysema and sometimes chronic bronchitis.
-It is not important for doctors to differentiate between chronic obstructive bronchitis and emphysema.
+It is not important for doctors to differentiate between chronic obstructive bronchitis and emphysema, and often chronic bronchitis and emphysema occur together in the same person.
 The most important determinant of how the person feels and functions is the severity of the airflow obstruction.

 In mild COPD, doctors may find nothing unusual during the physical examination.
 As the disease progresses, doctors may hear wheezing or notice a decrease in the normal sounds of breathing (decreased breath sounds) when they listen to the lungs with a stethoscope.
 Doctors may note that it takes a long time for the person to exhale air that has been inhaled (prolonged expiration).
 Chest movement diminishes during breathing, and the person may use the neck and shoulder muscles to breathe.